Curriculum Intent

 Explain the need for licences and permissions when using assets

-Use image editing software to images in different ways
+Use image editing software to create new documents

-Source a range of images and graphics and use with image editing software
+Source a range of images and graphics for use

 Students will be able to: